 During the year ended June 30, 2014, the Organization entered into an agreement with The MasterCard Foundation for a project in the amount of U.S. \$22,678,669 in Africa (Malawi, Ghana, Uganda, Rwanda and Tanzania).
 Through this project, Opportunity International, Inc. will extend a full range of financial services to the rural areas, including: the collection of savings from and provision of comprehensive and crop-specific agriculture loans to smallholder farmers; the provision of education finance to provide quality education in the poorest communities of Africa; and strengthening the capacity to deliver under more convenient access to financial services through training and technology.
-During the year, the agreement was amended and the total amount to be received was adjusted to U.S. \$21,164,576.
-Funding of U.S. \$19,858,461 (Cdn. \$22,904,225) has been received towards this project since December 17, 2013.
-The remaining funds of U.S. \$1,306,115 are anticipated to be received during the period from January 1, 2018 to December 31, 2018.
+In 2017, the agreement was amended and the total amount to be received was adjusted to U.S. \$21,164,576.
+Up to 2017, funding of U.S. \$19,858,461 (Cdn. \$22,904,225) had been received towards this project.
+The remaining funds of U.S. \$1,306,115 (Cdn. \$1,675,759) was received during the year.